WhpHenry/Atari_Player/readme.md

 Reference also and recommended:
  [OpenAI Gym](http://gym.openai.com/docs/)

-Here just take `MsPacman-v0` as example, you can find more from:
+Here just take `MsPacman-v0` and `Pong-v0(default)` as examples, you can find more from:
  [openai/atari-py](https://github.com/openai/atari-py)
+ if you want others, please find name, add it into your play.py don't forget update corresponding state img cut size in 'preprocess'

 ## Basic Enviornment and Requirement:
 - Python 3.6